arnaudbos/i-rant/content/loom-part-2-blocking.md

     Executors.newCachedThreadPool(new PrefixedThreadFactory("service"));
 ```

-This executor handles an initial pool of threads as well as a task queue (`SynchronousQueue`).
+This executor handles an initial pool of threads, as well as a task queue (`SynchronousQueue`).
-It also has a reference to a `ThreadFactory`, because this executor will try to match each `Runnable` that is submitted
+It also has a reference to a `ThreadFactory`, because this executor will try to match each `Runnable`, that is submitted
-to it via its `submit` method to a runnable thread in its pool.
+to it via its `submit` method, to a runnable thread in its pool.
 If no thread is available to run the next _Runnable_ in
 the queue, it will use the _ThreadFactory_ to create a new thread and hand the _Runnable_ object to it.

 The threads thus created are managed by the kernel, which itself manages its own priority queue and acts according to